Eggless Waffles

 Instructions

-• Combine the flour, sugar, baking soda, baking powder, and salt in a medium bowl and stir using a balloon whisk to combine.
+• Combine the flour, sugar, baking soda, baking powder, and salt in a medium bowl and stir using a balloon whisk.

 • Preheat a waffle iron according to the manufacturer's instructions.

-• Spray the waffle iron with non-stick cooking spray.
-Pour the batter into the waffle iron and cook according to the manufacturer's instructions, usually for 2 to 3 minutes.
-PRO TIP: your waffles most likely be ready when you don't see more steam coming out of the side of the waffles maker.
+PRO TIP: Your waffles will most likely be ready when you don't see more steam coming out of the side of the waffle maker.

 • Place in a 200º F (95º C) oven to keep waffles warm while you finish with the rest of the batter.
 I recommend placing the waffles directly on the oven rack in a single layer; this way, the heat will circulate properly, and the waffles will retain their crisp texture.